"Knowledge makes a man unfit to be a slave." - Frederick Douglass

 The Fountainhead details the struggles of Howard Roark as he fights a brutish and selfish society.
-The Fountainhead provides inspiration as well as a thrilling narrative about the dangers of collectivism.
+The Fountainhead is an inspiring and thrilling narrative about the dangers of collectivism.

 Superman is the greatest superhero, and Grant Morrison delivers the evidence.
 In this story, Superman learns he is dying and spends his final days completing impossible tasks.
 By the end of this story, you’ll learn about heroism, death, and the value of good people, both real and imagined.

 Kingdom Come humanizes Superman by making him concerned, flawed, and desperate as he seeks to protect the Earth from murderous heroes.
 Through this story, you’ll engage with the ideas of retributive justice, traditionalism, and what it means to be a hero.

 This powerful book is about a black community in the 40s.
 A black man is falsely sent to death row while a teacher teaches him to read.
 In the end, the falsely accused man and the teacher learn what it means to be a man as they challenge themselves and each other.

 Every honest man understands the dangers of the government.
 In Nineteen Eighty-Four, we see how government and collective interests break the wills of individuals one day at a time.

 What I gained most from reading this book is an appreciation of life and the importance of leaving a meaningful legacy.
-To Dance with the White Dog is about Sam Peek, an old man dealing with the death of his wife and the steady march of time.
+To Dance with the White Dog is about Sam Peek, an older man dealing with the death of his wife and the steady march of time.
 The book is sincere, brilliantly written, and touching.